Rhythm of Love (Kylie Minogue album): Artwork and release

 Rhythm of Love was released in the UK on 12 November by PWL and in Australia on 3 December 1990 by Mushroom Records.
-Two special editions of Rhythm of Love were released in 1990 and 1991, with an Australasian Tour souvenir edition was released in Australia to support the tour; it included three bonus tracks in a gold outer sleeve—the edition was later released in the UK and is commonly referred to as the Gold edition.
+Two special editions of Rhythm of Love were released in 1990 and 1991, with an Australasian Tour souvenir edition released in Australia to support the tour; it included three bonus tracks in a gold outer sleeve—the edition was later released in the UK and is commonly referred to as the Gold edition.
 Another edition in special packaging was exclusively released in Australia in 1990 to promote the single "Shocked".
 In Japan, the album was first released on 15 December 1990 by PWL.
 It was re-released twice by WEA in 1993 and 1995, while PWL reissued it in 2012 with bonus tracks and mixes.
 Kylie's Remixes: Vol. 2, an eleven-track compilation of remixed songs from Rhythm of Love and Let's Get to It (1991), Minogue's fourth studio album, was released across Japan in July 1992.
 The compilation album peaked at number 90 on the Oricon Albums Chart and has sold 7,330 copies, as of 2006.
 Kylie's Remixes: Vol. 2 was released in Australia in 1993.

-In October 2014, it was announced Rhythm of Love, along with Enjoy Yourself, Let's Get to It, and Minogue's debut studio album Kylie (1988), was to be re-released by Cherry Red Records and PWL.
-The original release date of 27 October 2014 was later postponed to 9 February 2015.
+On 9 February 2015, Rhythm of Love, along with Enjoy Yourself, Let's Get to It, and Minogue's debut studio album Kylie (1988), were re-released by Cherry Red Records and PWL.
 The albums were digitally remastered from the original studio tapes and were made available on vinyl, CD, and DVD.
-This was the first time they had been re-released in the UK.
 "I Am the One for You", which was written by Minogue, Phil Harding and Ian Curnow, was an unused track from recording sessions before ultimately being released on Minogue's Australia-only compilation album Greatest Remix Hits 4 (1998).